 Social: Community and Demographics

-- Hazelwood North Primary School is located in a rural environment in the Latrobe Valley approximately 160 kilometres from Melbourne.
-The school is located seven kilometres from Morwell and five kilometres from Churchill.
+- Hazelwood North Primary School is located in a rural environment in the Latrobe Valley approximately 160 kilometers from Melbourne.
+The school is located seven kilometers from Morwell and five kilometers from Churchill.

-- The school, together with the local tennis club, form the hub of the local community.
+- The school, together with the local hall form the hub of the local community.

 - The school has a student family occupation index of 0.4115 and has a low proportion of students from non English speaking backgrounds.
 Many of the families work in the power industry or as contractors servicing the power industry.
 The unemployment rate amongst parents is low.

 - The current enrolment is 168.

 - Approximately 70 students travel to school by bus, the rest travel by private car.
-Most students live in Hazelwood North.
-The school also draws students from Churchill, Morwell and Traralgon.
-Parents are choosing the school because of the positive playground and classroom behaviour, the excellent teachers, the educational programs and the programs for students with disabilities.
+Students who attend the school live in Hazelwood North, Churchill, Morwell and Traralgon.

 - The school has an enthusiastic and professional staff.
-In 2019 the staff comprises of the Principal, six grade teachers, two teachers sharing a grade, three specialist teachers and four support staff.
+In 2022 the staff comprises of the Principal, Business Manager, seven grade teachers including a learning specialist, two teachers sharing a grade, three specialist teachers and five education support staff.

 - The school has strong community support in all aspects of school life.
 School Council and Parents’ Club provide strong support and advice to the principal, teachers and students.